 If you’ve got reservations at one of the many fine dining establishments along Wall Street, Lexington Avenue, or beyond, Hemingway’s Cuba makes a great stop since it’s so close to everything – pop in for a cocktail before heading along!

-3. Jet Set to Italy from the Social Lounge Rooftop
+3. Social Lounge Rooftop

 While there are a lot of contenders for places that mix the best cocktails in Asheville, Social Lounge serves up some of these libations while also letting you order off their full dinner menu from Strada, the connected, next-door-neighbor Italian restaurant.